 The person covered submits a claim that meets the requirements of our definition of incapacitated.
 This claim pays a regular monthly income for the full cover payment period of two years, after which time the person covered returns to work.

-Seven months later the person covered unfortunately becomes incapacitated again, but as it's been less than a year since their last cover payment period ended, we wouldn't pay a second claim for incapacity.
+Four months later the person covered unfortunately becomes incapacitated again, but as it's been less than six months since their last cover payment period ended, we wouldn't pay a connected claim for incapacity.